AmIaxel/AmIaxel/README.md

-Solve u're problems with stackoverflow
+I solve mine and u're problems with stackoverflow
 - GigaChad is not an option

 <!---